Ohio Girl's High School Basketball Poll - WHIZ News

 |10.
 Crown City S. Gallia

-Others receiving 12 or more points: Xenia Legacy Christian Academy 20.
+Others receiving 12 or more points: Convoy Crestview 23.
 New Middletown Spring.
-14. Convoy Crestview 13.
+21. Xenia Legacy Christian Academy 13.
+Leipsic 12.
+Russia 12.